Natural Language Processing with NoSQL and JavaScript

 });

-We can also use MarkLogic and an sjs file to return all unique terms from our documents by invoking the module from Node.js that we have seen earlier.
-Furthermore we can also query for all documents in our 'review' collection, iterate through them and pass the response back to the Node.js application and use that to train our algorithm.
+We can also use MarkLogic and an sjs file to return all unique terms from our documents by invoking the module from Node.js.
+We can query for all documents in our “review” collection, iterate through them, and pass the response back to the Node.js application to train our algorithm.

 Closing thoughts

-In this article we have looked at two documents - and we have used some manual ways to calculate the normalized value of the input sentence.
-In a real application we'd have to use multiple document - the bigger the data set, the better the algorithm can learn and the better predictions it can make.
-We'd also add some processing so that we can capture the input from users.
+In this article, we looked at two documents and used some manual methods to calculate the normalised value of the input sentence.
+In a real application, you’d use many more documents.
+The bigger the dataset, the better the algorithm learns and the better its predictions become.
+You’d also add processing to capture input from users.